Most powerful way to doFigma Variables

 Can we present VV-powered flows as our own internal tooling?

-You’re welcome to integrate VV into your internal workflows and platforms, but Variable Visualiser remains an independent product and brand.
+You’re welcome to integrate VV into your internal workflows and platforms, but Variable Visualizer remains an independent product and brand.
 You may not remove VV branding, rebrand it as your own product, or imply that you own the underlying technology without our written permission.
 For white-label or partnership discussions, please get in touch.

 Can we rebuild VV’s concepts internally for our own platform?